ABC13 town hall to take deeper dive on Texas' growing water crisis

 RELATED: Brain-eating amoebas: 8 things you need to know

-All the while, Texas leads the nation in Safe Drinking Water Act violations, with 442 violations designated as "serious," nearly four times as many as New York and California combined.
+All the while, Texas leads the nation in Safe Drinking Water Act violations.
+In 2020, enforcement authorities found 442 violators fell into the most severe designation - "serious" - nearly four times as many as New York and California combined, according to EPA data.

 The virtual town hall will stream exclusively on ABC13.com and ABC13's apps for your smartphone, Amazon Fire TV, Roku, Apple TV, and Android TV devices.
 Just search "ABC13 Houston."